MJKWoolnough/jslib/README.md

 }
 ```

-The sort method sorts the [Item](#nodes_item) s, and new items will be inserted according to the sorting function provided.
+The sort method sorts the [Item](#nodes_item)s, and new items will be inserted according to the sorting function provided.

 Running this function with no param will result in the NodeMap being re-sorted according to the existing sorting function.